J-M-Bell/MyAdventure/README.md

 # MyAdventure
-Adventure-based mobile application that allows the user to navigate through different views depending on the user's answer choice for different scenarios.
+Football-themed mobile application that allows the user to venture through different views depending on the user's answer choice for different scenarios.